Cybercrime: Multifactor authentication fatigue

 Best practices and prevention

-Educate team members on social engineering fraud.
+Educate team members on credential theft through social engineering fraud.

-Stopping credential theft is a cornerstone of MFA fatigue prevention.
-Educate teammates on how to identify and spot the telltale signs of social engineering fraud.
+Teach colleagues how to identify and spot the telltale signs of social engineering fraud.
 This preemptively foils scammers’ ability to launch MFA fatigue attacks by eliminating their ability to steal staff credentials.

 Raise awareness around MFA security red flags.